-The main venue for State Conference is the Lea Scout Centre, and throughout the event we will bus to different venues around Hobart for our workshops and debates.
+The main venue for State Conference is the TBC, and throughout the event we will bus to different venues around Hobart for our workshops and debates.
 More information will be available sooner to the conference about the specific venues that we will be using.

 What transport will be used during the conference?

-Throughout the event we will be catching buses from the Lea to different venues in the greater Hobart area.
-There will also be a bus available to students from Hobart to the Lea on the first day of the conference.
+Throughout the event we will be catching buses from the venue to different venues in the greater Hobart area.
+There will also be a bus available to students from Hobart to the venue on the first day of the conference.
 We strive to ensure that transport is accessible to all students, and if you have accessibility needs we will make sure they are met.
-If you have any questions or concerns, please get in contact with either the Convenor, Stewart Jackson, or the Head of Welfare, Cassady Swinbourne.
+If you have any questions or concerns, please get in contact with either the Convenor, Gideon Daley.

 I don’t live in Hobart.
 Can I still come?